"the fire that burns the brightest in the Raiders' organization is the will to win." Al Davis

 Prior to every game, the team and the fans would pay tribute to Mr. Davis by lighting the Al Davis Memorial Torch in his honor.
 The torch is a tribute to Mr. Davis' legacy as the Raiders' long-time owner, Pro Football Hall of Fame inductee, AFL Coach of the Year, AFL Commissioner, and the architect of the Raiders' Commitment to Excellence… in recognition of Mr. Davis' enduring vision that "the fire that burns brightest in the Raiders' organization is the will to win."

-Since the tradition start, several Raiders alumni, celebrities, and fans have had the opportunity to light the torch; let's take a look at the full list.
+Since the tradition started, several Raiders alumni, celebrities, and fans have had the opportunity to light the torch; let's take a look at the full list.

 It only seemed right that the first person to light the torch was John Madden.
 The Super Bowl-winning head coach was hired by Mr. Davis in the late 60s, and together the two accomplished several amazing feats together.
 Owner Mark Davis honored his father Al Davis in the final home game of the 2011 season by lighting the memorial torch.